NuiRukki/LibManSys/README.md

    * Inadvertent creation of new columns due to the use of commas in the data cells
      * Program now makes use of vertical lines("|") to separate data in the txt file as opposed to commas(",").
 This is due to the new 'description' column.
    * Table view not showing

+### Version 4: ###
+ * Created UI for usermain.ui
+   * tableView
+   * 4 Buttons
+     * borrowBook - Implemented
+     * returnBook
+     * searchTable - Implemented
+     * sortTable - Implemented
+ * Known Issues:
+   * Sorting sorts by first number if using ID, Inventory
+   * Searching is overly-specific, making it difficult to search by description
+   * Borrow Book merely creates a text file containing user name and book id or book name

 ## Extra Documentation:
 The programmers made use of youtube to learn Qt.
 The following are a few of the videos that were viewed and studied by the programmers while learning the software: